MNoya/DotaCraft/README.md

 ## About the project

-**Stage 1**: Recreate all Warcraft 3 Hero Abilities in Dota.
+Stage 1 Finished - Every Warcraft 3 Hero Ability is now fully implemented in Dota KV and Lua.

 This will serve as an extension to the [Dota Spell Library](https://github.com/Pizzalol/SpellLibrary)

-Stage 2: Add every race-based unit and their abilities.
+**Stage 2**: Add every race-based unit and their abilities.

 Stage 3: Port some RTS elements of the WC3 engine (like unit-creating buildings, tech upgrades, multi teams, etc) and ultimately develop a decent game mode out of this.